 promote the arts in education

-U.S. Bancorp supports the United Way as an effective means of meeting human service needs.
-Organizations receiving primary funding support from a United Way organization are not eligible for a direct grant from the U.S. Bancorp Foundation.
+U.S. Bank supports the United Way as an effective means of meeting human service needs.
+Organizations receiving primary funding support from a United Way organization are not eligible for a direct grant from the U.S. Bank Foundation.

 Employee Community Involvement

-The U.S. Bancorp Foundation matches qualifying contributions of cash and stock made by U.S. Bancorp employees to nonprofit organizations or higher education institutions on a dollar-for-dollar basis from a minimum of $50 up to an annual maximum of $1,000.
+The U.S. Bank Foundation will consider matching qualifying contributions of cash and stock made by U.S. Bank employees to nonprofit organizations or higher education institutions on a dollar-for-dollar basis from a minimum of $50 up to an annual maximum of $1,000.

-The U.S. Bancorp Foundation charitable contributions program will not provide funding for:
+The U.S. Bank Foundation charitable contributions program will not provide funding for:

 - organizations that are not tax-exempt under Internal Revenue Code section 501(c)(3)